tanishananda1107/dealfinder.tj/README.md

 # dealfinder.tj
-An extension allowing you to filter through products across various  e-commerce websites like Amazon, Flipkart, Meesho etc.
+An extension allowing you to filter through products across various  e-commerce websites like Amazon, Flipkart, SnapDeal etc.